ErpNetDocs/tech/modules/logistics/index.md

 This submodule offers advanced capabilities and allows for the creation and release of **documents** related to both inventory control and warehouse management.

-From defining store locations to tracking warehouse lots and serial numbers, Inventory provides the tools you need to maintain accurate records and ensure product traceability.
+From defining store locations and making reconciliations to tracking warehouse lots and serial numbers, Inventory provides the tools you need to maintain accurate records and ensure product traceability.

 In addition, you can also take advantage of its simplified and intuitive **[Inventory Control](https://docs.erp.net/tech/modules/logistics/inventory/inventory-control/index.html)** application.